 Linda holds a Bachelor of Science degree in Computer Science from the University of Toronto.
 Prior to joining the Durham College faculty, she was a programming analyst at Mary Kay Cosmetics and Philips Electronics, and software manager at Memorex Telex.
 She has also gained a wealth of experience in the multimedia industry, designing and developing digital applications for private clients.

 Michael Williams-Bell joined Durham College (DC) in 2015 as a Professor in the Fitness and Health Promotion (FHP) program in the School of Health and Community Services.
-Prior to joining DC, Michael was a Sessional Instructor in the Kinesiology program at the University of Ontario Institute of Technology (UOIT) teaching courses in Exercise Physiology, Fitness Assessment and Exercise Prescription, and Research Applications.
+Prior to joining DC, Michael was a Sessional Instructor in the Kinesiology program at Ontario Tech University teaching courses in Exercise Physiology, Fitness Assessment and Exercise Prescription, and Research Applications.
 He is passionate about applied research and strives to increase involvement by community partners to collaborate in various research endeavours.